Chin Enhancement Surgery (Genioplasty, Mentoplasty) Guide

 This permanent method of chin enhancement uses the existing bones to reshape the chin without an implant.
-The surgeon makes incisions inside the mouth in order to reach the lower jaw and chin.
+First, the surgeon makes incisions inside the mouth to reach the lower jaw and chin.
 This allows the surgeon to cut the bones of the lower jaw and reposition them with small metal plates and screws.
 Finally, the surgeon stitches the inside of your mouth together using dissolvable stitches.

 Closing of incisions